Facelift | Rhytidectomy near Jackson, MS

 Get a good night’s rest and follow all the instructions that we give you.
 Bring a reliable adult to drive you to and from the office or surgery facility.
 You should have a responsible adult stay with you for at least the first night after surgery.
 We can help you arrange this if needed.
 Arrive at the time you were given by our office staff.
 Only eat or drink as instructed after midnight.
 You will be instructed on the medications to take before you arrive.

-This is not a common request, but it can be arranged.
-We much prefer to visit in person with a patient because it is very helpful to be able to touch and manipulate the facial skin in order to assess what can potentially be accomplished with surgery.
+We do offer virtual consultations.
+However, this should not be considered a substitution for an in person visit because it is very helpful to be able to touch and manipulate the facial skin in order to assess what can potentially be accomplished with surgery.

 Choose a surgeon who is Board Certified – this is the very basic credential that you should look for.
 Talk to friends who have had cosmetic procedures about their experiences.
 Look at online reviews and websites.
 Hairdressers and aestheticians can also be good resources.